chaintope/bip-schnorrrb/README.md

 This is a Ruby implementation of the Schnorr signature scheme over the elliptic curve.
 This implementation relies on the [ecdsa gem](https://github.com/DavidEGrayson/ruby_ecdsa) for operate elliptic curves.

-The code is based upon the initial proposal of Pieter Wuille's [bip-schnorr](https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki).
+The code is based upon the [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki).

 ## Installation